dragonflydb/documentation/docs/command-reference/search/ft.search.md

 ## Return

-`FT.SEARCH` returns an array reply, where the first element is an integer reply of the total number of results, and then array reply pairs of document ids, and array replies of attribute/value pairs.
+`FT.SEARCH` returns an array reply, where the first element is an integer reply of the total number of results, and then array reply pairs of document IDs, and array replies of attribute/value pairs.

 :::note Notes
-- If `NOCONTENT` is given, an array is returned where the first element is the total number of results, and the rest of the members are document ids.
+- If `NOCONTENT` is given, an array is returned where the first element is the total number of results, and the rest of the members are document IDs.
 - If a hash expires after the query process starts, the hash is counted in the total number of results, but the key name and content return as null.
 :::